NoirTree/virtual-coffee-bar-with-recommender-system/README.md

 The relation of three py files is:
           fptree-->user-->GUI

-'-->' stands for the relying relationship.
+Note: '-->' stands for the relying relationship.

 So if you want to see how the GUI works, you can just use `GUI.exe` **with three txt files in the same path**, which serve as the 'database' of this project.
 Or you can also use GUI.py directly, but do remember to place it with 3 files in the same path: ①three txt files, ②fptree.py ③user.py